fchuffar/demo_snakemake/README.md

 Open a PERSEUS account by clicking on the following link:

   - https://perseus.univ-grenoble-alpes.fr/create-account/form
-  - Choose a login following the recommendations
+  - Choose a login following the recommendations.
-  - Use an institutional email address
+  - Use an institutional email address.
-  - Choose “formations” as your laboratory
+  - Choose “formations” as your laboratory.
-  - Choose your contract and select a suitable end date
+  - Choose your contract and select a suitable end date.
-  - Choose a password
+  - Choose a password.

 You will receive two emails: